ignigoliz/amanuensis/README.md

 ---

-Simple **EEPROM programmer**.
-Powered by Arduino and controller over the Terminal.
+Minimalistic **EEPROM programmer** powered by Arduino and controlled over the command line.
 Useful for those following [Ben Eater's 6502 pc course](https://www.youtube.com/watch?v=LnzuMJLZRdU).

 ### What Amanuensis does...